-The main purpose of this project is to offer a new way of browsing or accessing any web application within a safe and controlled environment.
-This secure environment can be accessed from any device with connection capability and regardless of the operating system used.
-This technology breaks with the security systems based on searching and detecting threats by isolating each session.
+The aim of this project is to offer a new way of surfing the Internet within a secure and controlled environment.
+This secure environment can be accessed from any device, regardless of the operating system used.
+This disruptive technology makes known antiviruses obsolete.

-Regarding User Interface, one of the main goals was to make the learning curve smooth by maintaining a clear and effective design.
-Here you can try a demo.
+Regarding User Experience, one of the main goals was to make the learning curve smooth by maintaining a clear and effective design.

-I lead the UX Design and contributed in a number of areas such as ideation, benchmarking, research, user journey, buyer persona & experience map design, wireframes, wireflows & information architecture development, UX writing, prototyping, final design, responsive layout (HTML, CSS/Sass, Bootstrap, etc.), style guides, UI Kit, heuristic evaluation, guerrilla and user testing.
+I led the UX design and contributed in many areas such as ideation, benchmarking, research, user journey, wireframing, information architecture, prototyping, final design, responsive layout (HTML, CSS/Sass, Bootstrap, etc.), style guidelines, heuristics, user testing…

-This whole project was created under Agile methodology.
-Below are a series of materials to better understand the development process that I carried out with a team of about 15 people, from frontend, to backend, to QA or marketing.
+This whole project was created under agile methodology.
+Below are a series of materials to better understand the process that I carried out with a team of about 13 people, from frontend to backend, to QA or marketing profiles.

 01. Software Installer & Admin Dashboard

-After several user tests and surveys, we obtained important insights that led us to make some important decisions.
-The surveys and tests revealed that, in more than 80% of the cases, administrators would remain in front of this software for at least 3 hours a day.
-That’s why we decided to add the light and dark themes to the project in order to adapt it to the personal preferences of each user.
+After several user tests and surveys, we got important insights that led us to make some important decisions.
+Our surveys revealed that, in more than 80% of the cases, administrators would remain in front of this software for at least 5 hours a day.
+That’s why we decided to add the light and dark themes to the project in order to adapt it to the different preferences of each user.
 The colors’ contrast needed to be adequate in both themes.
 All screens are as simple and understandable as possible, even those containing a large amount of information.
 Contextual tools (tooltips) were added to improve the understanding of some of the settings that the user tests revealed to be more complex.

 02. Wireframes Lo-Fi (Software Installer & Admin Dashboard)

-Wireframes serve as a perfect example of the user’s interface refinement after several iterations.
+Wireframes served as a perfect example of the user’s interface refinement after several iterations.

 03. Wireframes Mid-Fi (Software Installer & Admin Dashboard)

-Some early design guidelines that I generated to make it easier for the client and stakeholders to understand screens and its evolutionary process.
+Some early design guidelines I designed to make it easier for the client and stakeholders to understand the screens and their iterative process.

 04. User Dashboard (Hi-Fi)